 The capabilities of automated cell counters have improved dramatically in recent years, providing a truly cost-effective alternative to hemocytometers and other manual cell counting slides.
 Although the up-front investment is greater, automatic cell counting systems like the CellDropTM from DeNovix can accelerate your testing methods and significantly improve the quality of your results.

 If you would like to read a more detailed comparison, we compared manual to automated cell counters in more depth in a previous blog post: Manual vs. Automated Cell Counters.

 DeNovix: Leading Automatic Cell Counter Suppliers

 DeNovix is one of the industry leaders in the supply of specialist laboratory instrumentation for advanced life sciences applications.
-With a product line put together by some of the minds behind NanoDropTM technologies, we are uniquely equipped to help you overcome established challenges in your cell counting application.
+We are uniquely equipped to help you overcome established challenges in your cell counting application.

 For more information, please contact a member of the DeNovix team today.